 Binge eating behaviours can start as a learned behaviour.
 For instance, some with BED grew up in environments where mindlessly eating large quantities of food, well beyond what is physically comfortable, was and still is normal.
 In some instances these environments frequently encourage the use of food as a way of soothing physical pain, suppressing unwanted emotions, or as reward.
-Environmentally enforced lessons that portray food as the go-to coping mechanism is often a,often; though not always, a factor to be understood and addressed in the cause of BED.
+Environmentally enforced lessons that portray food as the go-to coping mechanism is often; though not always, a factor to be understood and addressed in the course of the treatment of BED.

-The most first step in the treatment of BED is to accept help from professionals who are specially trained to work with people struggling with eating disorders.
+The first step in the treatment of BED is to accept help from professionals who are specially trained to work with people struggling with eating disorders.
 These professional will likely include mental health professions such as Psychotherapist (including a specially trained Social Worker), Psychologists or Psychiatrists.
-A treatment team approach is likely to include physical health professionals such as a specially trained Registered Dietitian along with a medical doctor and possibly an Occupational Therapist.
-These health professionals will work with you to identify the underlying cause(s) of the Binge Eating Disorder and the most effective course of treatment for you.
+A treatment team approach is likely to include physical health professionals such as again, a specially trained Registered Dietitian along with a medical doctor and possibly an Occupational Therapist.
+These mental health and physical health professionals will work with you to identify the underlying cause(s) of the Binge Eating Disorder and the most effective course of treatment for you.

-As as example, one of the many forms of mental health therapy that has proven to be highly effective as an adjunct to the full treatment of Binge Eating Disorders is Cognitive Behavioural Therapy (CBT) and Dialectic Behavioral Therapy (DBT).
+As as example, two of the most effective forms of mental health therapy, proven to be highly effective are the treatment of Binge Eating Disorders are Cognitive Behavioural Therapy (CBT) and Dialectic Behavioral Therapy (DBT).
 CBT has a proven track record in anxiety management which is often present with all forms of eating disorders.
-CBT aims to help individuals identify and understand their thoughts and thought pattern responses, particularly those that negatively influence their behaviour.
+CBT aims to help individuals identify and understand their COGNITION, that is their thoughts and thought pattern responses, particularly those that negatively influence their behaviour.
 Once these patterns are identified, individuals are taught how to retrain their mind to create new more desirable behaviour patterns.
 DBT on the other hand focuses on improving awareness of triggers that sets off unwanted EMOTIONALLY driven coping responses to stress.
 DBT’s proven effectiveness as a treatment approach goes beyond improving awareness of the ‘how’ and ‘why’ of BED as unwanted emotional coping mechanism.
 It also offers unique skills and tools that builds onto the cognitive tools and strategies found in CBT.
 Both CBT and DBT are offered at Eating Dynamiks & Therapy as treatment approaches to Binge Eating Disorders.

 Other forms of treatment offered at Eating Dynamiks & Therapy include; a) correcting nutritional deficiencies so that the body and mind becomes well fed are able to support each other optimally; b) making adjustments to eating behaviours which ultimately set in motion, reasonable hunger and fullness cues; c) correcting physical health injuries and d) medication, if needed.

 Eating disorder Support Group, Treatment Groups or a personalized one-to-one treatment approach all can play an important role in recovery from Binge Eating Disorders.